csound-plugins/csound-plugins/docs/opcodes/pvsmagsum.md

 Given an pv chain, sum all magnitudes of the bins between minfreq and maxfreq.

-Used together with pvstrace it can be determine how concentrated the energy of a signal is, giving an idea of how "voiced" or "pitched" it is.
+Used together with pvstrace it can determine how concentrated the energy of a signal is, giving an idea of how "voiced" or "pitched" it is.
 A noisy signal will tend to have energy spread more evenly across the spectrum, while a musical or speech signal will tend to concentrate